 If there’s one Bali beach club that’s as iconic as it is debaucherous, it’s FINNS Beach Club.
 This Canggu beach club sits on the black sands of Berawa Beach, and you can’t miss it.
 It’s a staggering horizon of three pools, three party restaurants, 11 bars, seven kitchens, daily DJs and live performances – plus all-day parties, seven days of the week.

-If it’s a party vibe you’re after, you’ll want to spend an entire day here.
-You’ll be lounging on your own daybed, swimming to the pool bar for cocktails, and tucking into all the different menus.
+If it’s a party vibe you’re after, you’ll get exactly that.
+You’ll be lounging on your daybed, swimming to the pool bar for cocktails, and tucking into all the different menus.
 Then as the sun goes down, the vibe ramps up.
 Cue dancing beneath the stars to international DJs spinning late into the night.
 It’s one of the most comprehensive beach clubs in Bali, and they throw the biggest parties in town.

 Entrance fee: Free.
 Minimum spend applies to premium seating, starting from IDR 2,500,000.
 Each booking comes with towels, bottle service and high-speed internet.